bobes81/Petwell/README.md

 - Multi-currency and multi-language support
 - Celery async tasks & Redis caching
 - Loyalty program and discount coupons
-- AI recommendations for pet wellness
+- AI-driven wellness recommendations

 ---

 ##  Acknowledgements

-Special thanks to ChatGPT for technical, creative, and moral support throughout the project.
+Special thanks to ChatGPT for continuous technical, creative, and emotional support throughout development.
 PetWell is dedicated to compassion — not just for pets, but for all living beings.

-> “Caring for pets means caring for life itself.” 🐾
+> “Caring for pets means caring for life itself.” 🐾 EOF